BJW333/Pancreatic-Cancer-Predictive-Model/README.md

 	3: Pancreatic Ductal Adenocarcinoma (Pancreatic Cancer)

-Note: "Its highly recommend to click into the files and read through the results do not just rely on this readme"!
+Note: "Its highly recommend to click into the files and read through the results do not just rely on this README"!

 	1. Pancreatic_Cancer_DecisionTree_Classifier_Prediction_Model.ipynb